GaloyMoney/awesome-galoy/README.md

 - [x] send/receive bitcoin on-chain
 - [x] send/receive bitcoin over the Lightning Network
 - [x] send/receive bitcoin to other Galoy instance users at little to no cost
-- [x] automatic internal settlement when payer & payee are on the same galoy instance
+- [x] start a payment on-chain or with Lightning and have it settle internally if payee is also on galoy instance (cheaper, faster transactions)
-- [x] do transactions with realtime price conversions to supported fiat currencies
+- [x] denominate transactions in fiat using  realtime price conversions to supported currencies
 - [x] find merchants to spend with on a local area map

 As a galoy administrator, admin users can:
-- [x] control & monitor different aspects around users & transactions
+- [x] administer & provide support via interactive dashboards
-- [x] visualize various aspects of the instance's performace via dashboards
+- [x] visualize various aspects of the instance's performance via realtime charts and graphs

 ![Image of community banking](images/home-image-03.jpg)

 ## Tech components

-A collection of the various tools and repos available for setting up your own bitcoin community-based bank.

 ### Backend